 Frequently Asked Questions (FAQs) About TSA PreCheck

 We covered a lot of information on this expedited security screening program.
 Some questions are asked more often than others, and we address those here.
-If you have any other unanswered questions, please feel free to share them on our Fit Small Business forum, and we’ll provide an answer.

 The most frequently asked questions about this TSA program are: